tuanpham96/cookiecutter-matlab-project/README.md

 ├── data                <-- [dir] data directory; depending on usage, create further subdirectories and update the *.gitignore* and *.gitkeep* files
-├── demo                <-- [dir] demo scripts to show examples, if needed ├── docs                <-- [dir] documents, like references, instructions, some reports ├── extpkg              <-- [dir] external packages and addons (from github or matlabexchange for example); either download them straight here, clone them, or add as a submodule
+├── demo                <-- [dir] demo scripts to show examples, if needed ├── docs                <-- [dir] documents, like references, instructions, some reports ├── extpkg              <-- [dir] external packages and addons (from github or matlabexchange for example); either download them straight here, clone them, or add as a submodule or as subtree
 ├── figures             <-- [dir] figure directory; depending on usage, create further subdirectories ├── functions           <-- [dir] source functions to be used for scripts ├── reports             <-- [dir] tend to be final reports, or presentations